topo-gps/ios-manual/en/main/your_location.rst

 Creating waypoint on current location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+By tapping 'Create waypoint' in the bottom toolbar of the current location screen you can create a waypoint at the current location.
+The difference between tapping 'Save' is that it is slower, but you now also can enter the title, description and change the icon.
+Exactly the same screen appears in the case if you :ref:`create a waypoint from the map <ss-waypoint-create-map>`.

 Sharing current location
 ~~~~~~~~~~~~~~~~~~~~~~~~
 By pressing 'Share' on the bottom left of the current location screen you can share your location.
-An export pop-up will appear exactly as what happens when sharing waypoints.
+An export pop-up will appear exactly as what happens when :ref:`exporting waypoints <ss-waypoints-exporting>`.